SonarSystems/C---Programming-Tutorial-2---Setting-Up-A-Project/README.md

-C---Programming-Tutorial-2---Setting-Up-A-Project
+C++ Programming Tutorial 2 - Setting Up A Project
 =================================================

-Code for the following video tutorial
+Code for the following video tutorial http://youtu.be/g6i8SYpW8WM